Published On: Apr 06 2012 12:42:24 PM CDTUpdated On: Jan 14 2015 12:55:25 PM CST

 Following a week-long celebration of her career, May 16 marked Barbara Walters' final episode of "The View."
 While Walters will remain under contract to ABC for some time and will continue to pursue big-ticket interviews, she will no longer appear on the show she helped create more than 18 years ago.

-Craig Ferguson announced in May he's leaving "The Late Late Show" in December after nearly a decade on the air.
+Craig Ferguson left "The Late Late Show" in December 2014 after nearly a decade on the air.
 He took over for Craig Kilborn in January 2005.

 In May 2011, the last episode of "The Oprah Winfrey Show" aired.
 In the 25 years since the show has been nationally syndicated, Oprah has made herself a singular force in television and popular culture.